pdarche/carbon/docs/carbon.md

 ![Temperature Increase and Atmospheric Carbon](../images/temp_increase_per_ton.png?rev=2)

-This might not seem like very much, and in some respects it's not, but the important thing to take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.
+This might not seem like much, and in some respects it's not, but the important take away is that there's a straightforward and well-understood relationship between the amount of carbon in the atmosphere and the global temperature and well-understood relationships between global temperature and critical physical systems.

 Over geological time the amount of atmospheric carbon has fluctuated (due volcanic eruptions, the expansion and contraction of forests, and similar events), but within the last 800,000 years has stayed between about 400 and 600 gigatons. [todo: change back to ppm]